usecallmanagernz/usecallmanagernz.github.io/README.md

 </html>
 ```

-These are the current redirect pages:
+These are the current redirect pages.

 | From                           | To                             |
 | :---                           | :---                           |